 However, the criteria for some IDEA disability categories specifically exclude Intellectual Disability as the reason for the student's educational needs.
 If a student was found eligible for special education under the categories of Emotional Disability, Speech-Language Impairment (only), or Specific Learning Disability, they were determined not to have an Intellectual Disability.
-A student who does not have an Intellectual Disability does not have a significant cognitive disability and therefore is not eligible for the alternate assessment.
+A student who does not have an Intellectual Disability and therefore is not eligible for the alternate assessment.